• Skip to primary navigation

 Broccoli Bacon and Cheese Fritters

-If you would like to make a vegetarian version of this recipe, simply leave out the bacon!
-It’s also important to remember that the amount of water you need when making this recipe will vary, if your broccoli is a bit older and on the drier side (which is completely fine!) you may need closer to one cup of water.
+It is important to note that the amount of water you need when making this recipe will vary, if your broccoli is a bit older and on the drier side (which is completely fine!) you may need closer to one cup of water.

 Broccoli Bacon and Cheese Fritters